Graduate Majors: How to Apply

 QUESTIONS ABOUT THE APPLICATION PROCESS

 QUESTIONS ABOUT THE FSHN GRADUATE PROGRAM OR ABOUT THE STATUS OF YOUR APPLICATION

 Please note that application materials generally take two weeks to link to your UF graduate application.
 Please provide ample time for this to occur before the deadline.

-Generally, for direct admission to our Master of Science programs, applications should have a competitive GRE score and a minimum undergraduate GPA of 3.0 (4.0=A) over the last 60 credits (junior and senior years).
-A minimum 3.0 average in core science courses in essential.
+Generally, for direct admission to our Master of Science programs, applications should have a minimum undergraduate GPA of 3.0 (4.0=A) over the last 60 credits (junior and senior years).
+A minimum 3.0 average in core science courses is essential.
 Requirements for admission to our Ph.D.
 Programs are generally higher than those for the M.S. programs.
-Under certain circumstances and with justification, a slightly lower GRE or GPA may be the basis for conditional admittance.
+Under certain circumstances and with justification, a slightly lower GPA may be the basis for conditional admittance.

 In order to be accepted to any graduate program, departmental policy requires that applicants have a faculty advisor who is willing to accept them into her/his program.
 Graduate student mentoring is a high priority to our faculty.
 Consequently, some applicants with otherwise acceptable credentials are denied admission because there is no faculty member able to make the necessary commitment of laboratory space and/or supervision time.
 Thus, evidence of exceptional promise is essential in order to interest appropriate faculty.

 Please review our faculty research areas for more information.